ericdmoore/casitaAzul/src/cooling/readme.md

    - 4s2p config of 12706 TECs
    - So far, can achieve a 51ºF cold tub + 70ºF (∆12ºC) Hot tub (in ambient 80ºF)

+1. Shower Tower
+   - 24V Air Fan
+   - 24V Water pump (high pressure for better atomization)

+1. Ensemble
+   - Peltier + Evap
+   - If the Peltier can get the heat water over ambient, and the evap tower can evacuate the heat back to ambient, thne we have a net cooling effect.

 ```mermaid
 flowchart TD
    IDU[Inside Fan] -->|Large Tubes| IDUtub[(Cooled OG Igloo)]
    IDUtub -->|20W pump| TECcold{TEC chiller}
    TECcold --> |Removed Heat| IDUtub